tom-krieger/security_baseline/README.md

 More testing is needed as for every supported OS there are different setups in the wild and some of them might not be covered.

+### Auditd

+Auditd is configured with immutal rules.
+This meens that changing rules will need a *reboot* to make the new rules effective.

 ## Development

 Contributions are welcome in any form, pull requests, and issues should be filed via GitHub.